Edward Via College of Osteopathic Medicine

 - Supplemental application requirements:

 In addition to completing a secondary application, a letter of recommendation from a premedical advisor or science faculty member who has taught the applicant is required.
-Shadowing with a physician and a letter of recommendation from that physician is required.
-If that experience was with a DO, all requirements will be met.
-If not, the student may be required to spend time meeting with a DO.
-See the VCOM website and secondary application for ways to meet this requirement if a DO did not write the required letter.
+If an applicant has worked with a physician in their volunteer or previous work experience, then a letter of recommendation from that physician is recommended.

 - Fee waiver available: Yes